Nori: Modern

 Nori had been consumed as paste form until the sheet form (ita-nori 板海苔) was invented in Asakusa, Tokyo, around 1750 in the Edo period through the method of Japanese paper-making.

 The word "nori" first appeared in an English-language publication in C. P. Thunberg's Trav., published in 1796.
 It was used in conjugation as "Awa nori", probably referring to what now is called "aonori", i.e., green laver.

 When Japan was in need of high food production after World War II, production of nori was in decline.
 They sought to cultivate nori in addition to traditional wild harvesting from the sea.
 Due to a lack of understanding of nori's three-stage life cycle, however, those attempting to produce nori artificially did not understand why their cultivation methods were not being productive with nori.
-The industry was rescued by knowledge derived from the work of British phycologist Kathleen Mary Drew-Baker, who had been researching the organism Porphyria umbilicalis that grew in the seas around Wales and was harvested for food (laverbread), as in Japan.
+The industry was rescued by knowledge derived from the work of British phycologist Kathleen Mary Drew-Baker, who had been researching the seaweed Porphyra umbilicalis that grew in the seas around Wales and was harvested for food (laverbread).
 Her work was discovered by Japanese scientists who applied it to artificial methods of seeding and growing the nori, rescuing the industry.
 Kathleen Baker was hailed in Japan as the "Mother of the Sea" and a statue was erected in her memory.
 She is still revered as the savior of the Japanese nori industry.

 The word nori started to be used widely in the United States and the product (imported in dry form from Japan) became widely available at natural food stores and Asian-American grocery stores in the 1960s due to the macrobiotic movement and in the 1970s with the increase of sushi bars and Japanese restaurants.

 In the 21st century, the Japanese nori industry faces a new decline due to increased competition from seaweed producers in China and Korea, and an increase in domestic sales tax.